Prior Park College is a Catholic school which warmly welcomes pupils of other Christian denominations, other religions and those of no religion.

 – Empowers Leavers to make informed choices regarding faith.

-The College Chaplain is resident and has a special responsibility for nurturing and sustaining the religious character of the College and for maintaining a clear focus on its life as a Christian community.
+The College Lay Chaplain has a special responsibility for nurturing and sustaining the religious character of the College and for maintaining a clear focus on its life as a Christian community.

-The Chaplain facilitates regular optional retreats, where Christian prayer and reflection are nurtured.
+The Lay Chaplain facilitates regular optional retreats, where Christian prayer and reflection are nurtured.
 Sunday Mass is celebrated by staff and boarders, and we welcome day families who wish to join us.
-Optional Mass is celebrated each day.
-Families can enjoy their child's first Holy Communion in the Chapel.
-House Masses are held each term.
-A special Leavers’ Mass is held in June and the school year ends with Mass for all pupils, staff, parents and guests on Speech Day.
+There is a whole school Mass for all solemnities.
+Families can enjoy their child's first Holy Communion and/or Confirmation in the Chapel.
+A special Leavers’ Mass is held on Speech Day.